Canardoux/flutter_sound/flutter_sound/README.md

 ## License

-Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020)
+Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020).
 Flutter Sound is released under a license with a *copyleft* clause: the LGPL-V3 license.
-This means that if you modify some of Flutter Sound code you must be publish your modifications under the LGPL license too.
+This means that if you modify some of Flutter Sound code you must publish your modifications under the LGPL license too.

 ## Contributions